Social Inequality

 - Governmental: Legislation that eliminates or limits early and mail-in voting and/or requires photo ID.
 The stated purpose of these laws is to mitigate voter fraud but the consequence is that people who often can’t vote in-person only on election day (students, the elderly, or those who can’t otherwise afford to leave work or transport themselves to polling stations) are disadvantaged.

-The Achuar are experiencing indirect social inequality by virtue of policies and behaviors that perpetuate destruction of their homeland.
-When we, as consumers, continue to drive demand for fossil fuels, it results in governmental policies that favor oil companies over the rights of indigenous land-holders.
-When their land is seized or otherwise degraded , the Achuar are unjustly, unfairly, and unequally bearing a burden that modern society has imposed upon them.
+The Achuar experience indirect social inequality by virtue of policies and behaviors that perpetuate destruction of their homeland.
+When we as consumers, for instance, continue to drive demand for fossil fuels, it results in governmental policies that favor oil companies over the rights of Indigenous communities.
+When their land is seized or otherwise degraded, the Achuar are unjustly, unfairly, and unequally bearing a burden that governments and corporations around the world have imposed upon them.